Thursday, August 6, 2015

 Civil War Site 1861-1865

-As the border states began to fall, Alabama iron became critical to the survival of the Confederacy.
-During the last two years of the war, Alabama’s furnaces were producing 70% of the entire southern iron supply.
+As the border states began to fall, Alabama iron became critical to the Confederacy's survival.
+During the last two years of the war, Alabama's furnaces produced 70% of the southern iron supply.

 That output invited federal invasion in the largest cavalry operation of the war.
-Known as Wilson’s Raid, a federal force of over 14,000 laid waste to Tannehill and a dozen other Alabama furnaces including the Selma Arsenal as the war came to an end.
+Known as Wilson's Raid, a federal force of over 14,000 laid waste to Tannehill and a dozen other Alabama furnaces, including the Selma Arsenal, as the war ended.

 The Tannehill Ironworks was attacked by three companies of the 8th Iowa Cavalry under the command of Capt.
 William A. Sutherland on March 31, 1865.
 Before leaving, they torched all the adjacent factory buildings, slave cabins, a large gristmill and tannery, and a storehouse of food and supplies.
 In the fire, Tannehill's workforce of over 500 slaves and white mechanics was scattered and displaced.
 A mile downstream on Roupes Creek, the Williams & Owen Forge escaped detection.

-While iron production ended at Tannehill in 1865, its main financier, John Alexander, continued to operate the cupola furnace producing products from iron scrap before the site was sold to the Thomas Iron Interests of Pennsylvania, a parent company of Republic Steel Corp., in 1868.
+While iron production ended at Tannehill in 1865, its leading financier, John Alexander, continued to operate the cupola furnace, producing pig iron from scrap, before the site was sold to the Thomas Iron Interests of Pennsylvania, a parent company of Republic Steel Corp., in 1868.

 The Iron and Steel Museum of Alabama documents the development of the iron and steel industry in Alabama from the 1800s.